openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 This section defines the rules for pruning container versions, explaining when a container version can be pruned and the effects of pruning on the container and its members.

-- A container version can be pruned if:
-  #.
-It's not being used by any other container.
-  #.
-It's not a published version.
-  #.
-It's not the latest version of the container.
+- A container version can be pruned if it's not being used by any other container, it's not a published version and it's not the latest version of the container.
 - In a top-down approach, start the deletion process with the parent container and work your way down to its members.
 E.g., when pruning Section V2 > Subsection V1 > Unit V3, the deletion process starts in the greater container working its way down to the smaller.
 - Pruning a container version will not affect the container's history or the members of other container versions, so containers will not be deleted if they are shared by other containers.